mariomarroquim/eplogic/README.md

 Experiments
 -----------

 * 1 - Uses the PE dataset for training and the SP dataset for validation.
-The PE dataset was balanced (under-sampling) before the training process with the Random Forest algorithm.
-The validation was performed without cross-validation and showed an overall accuracy of 88% and an AUC-ROC of 89%.
+The PE dataset was balanced (under-sampling) before the training with the Random Forest algorithm.
+The process showed an accuracy of 89% and an AUC-ROC of 88%.
+* 2 - Uses the PE and SP datasets for cross-validation.
+Both were balanced (under-sampling) before the cross-validation with the Random Forest algorithm.
+The process showed 82%/88% mean accuracy and 88%/92% mean AUC-ROC for the PE/SP datasets, respectively.

 Support
 -------